 With a home equity loan, your home equity is the collateral that secures the loan.
 Consequently, you may lose your home if you default on your home equity loan.
 In addition, if real estate values reduce, you may owe more than your home’s value.

-Since your asset guarantees the loan, you can borrow a large amount at a low-interest rate.
+Since your asset guarantees the loan, you can borrow a large amount at a low interest rate.
 The rate on a home equity loan is usually less than that on an unsecured loan like credit cards or personal lines of credit.

 Before taking a home equity loan, you must review all available options.
 Although it is an excellent source of cash, it also has some disadvantages.